IveMalfunctioned/Win10Debloated/README.md

 # Windows 10 Debloated

+### No Bullshit, Clean Windows 10

-This is my debloated version of Windows 10 Pro x64.
-I only create builds based on 10 Pro for x86_64 architecture.
+This is my debloated and tweaked Windows 10.
+I only create builds based on 10 Pro x64-bit.
-Disclaimer: This is not made for performance.
+This is not made specifically for performance.
 It is made for convenience and to fix the issues with Microsoft's stock Windows 10 ISOs that they can't be bothered to fix.

 # Screenshot: